norlab-ulaval/.github/profile/README.md

 Our laboratory specializes in mobile and autonomous systems working in northern or difficult conditions.
 We aim to investigate new challenges related to navigation algorithms to push the boundary of what is currently possible to achieve with a mobile robot in real-life conditions.

+You can find all our datasets on [this page](https://github.com/norlab-ulaval/Norlab_wiki/wiki/Datasets).